-Introduction to Leadership Skills (IOLS) - for Adults
+Introduction to Leadership Skills (IOLS) and BALOO - for Adults

 Camp Kenya is also here to provide opportunities to leaders during their time at camp.
-Alongside working with Scouts and getting involved, we are planning to offer Introduction to Outdoor Leadership Skills (IOLS).
-IOLS builds and expands on the concepts and themes you've learned from online training and gives you a hands-on practical introduction to essential Scout skills and the patrol method.
-IOLS is a 2 day training that requires 1 overnight camping night.
+Alongside working with Scouts and getting involved, we be offering Introduction to Outdoor Leadership Skills (IOLS) and BALOO.
+IOLS and BALOO build and expands on the concepts and themes you've learned from online training and gives you a hands-on practical introduction to essential Scout skills and the patrol method.
+IOLS and BALOO are 2 day trainings that requires 1 overnight camping night.